JBoothUA/MatrixTerminal/README.md

        choco install consolez

-4. You should now be able to run ConsoleZ,
-    You are ready to use this repository and customize your new Console.
+4. You should now be able to run ConsoleZ, you are now ready to use this repository and customize your new Console.

 ### Customization